 Here at the church we attend, I joined the music ministry as a keyboardist a few months ago, and it’s been an incredible experience—especially since I hadn’t played in church since I left Costa Rica nearly five years ago.
 When we moved to the U.S., the pandemic hit right away, and I couldn’t get involved initially, and then my break from playing music stretched out longer than I would have liked.
 But when we moved to a new city, I knew it was time to get back on the field, at least on the keyboard.
 Those who know me know I’ve always loved music in all its forms, and when it comes to playing music for God, that passion multiplies a thousand times over.

 But as for singing, I’d pretty much left it behind.
 I sang for a few years in Costa Rica, but I saw it as a chapter of my youth that I’d “closed.”
 Until God reminded me He had other plans.
-Out of the blue, I got a text from the arts ministry leader at my church, inviting me to a meeting to join the choir as the tenor lead (though I’m actually a baritone) and to sing on what they call “frontline” here (what we used to call “background vocals” in Costa Rica).
+Out of the blue, I got a text from the arts ministry pastor at my church, inviting me to a meeting to join the choir as the tenor lead (though I’m actually a baritone) and to sing on what they call “frontline” here (what we used to call “background vocals” in Costa Rica).
 I was honestly shocked because I’d never mentioned to anyone here that I used to sing or that it was something I’d be interested in doing.

 After that meeting, I got fully involved in the rehearsals and preparations for Easter services.
 But something strange happened during the first vocal rehearsal.
 As soon as I held the mic, I had a terrible feeling of insecurity, like I wasn’t good enough for what they expected of me.
 They call that “imposter syndrome,” that feeling of being severely underqualified for a role or position you’re in.
 That rehearsal was rough—I felt like I was off-key in every song and couldn’t sing with the strength I was supposed to.